Yahoo Messenger: Group conversations (Yahoo! Chat)

 Yahoo!
 Messenger allowed private group conversations.
 Yahoo!
 Chat was a free online chat room service provided exclusively for Yahoo! users.
 Yahoo!
 Chat was first launched on January 7, 1997.
 Yahoo!
 Chat was a separate vertical on Yahoo!.
 On March 9, 1998, the first public version of Yahoo!
 Pager was released, with Yahoo!
 Chat among its features.
 It allowed users to create public chat rooms, send private messages, and use emoticons.

 In its original form, Yahoo!
 Chat was a user-to-user text chat service used by millions worldwide.
 Soon after launch, Yahoo!
 Chat partnered with NBC and NewsCorp to produce moderated Chat Events.
 Yahoo!
 Chat events eventually developed broadcast partnerships with 100+ entities and hosted 350+ events-a-month.
 Yahoo's Live Chat with the music group Hanson on July 21, 1998, was the Internet's largest live event to date.
 The blockbusters kept on with events including 3 Beatles (Paul, George, Ringo), a live event from Columbine during the tragedy (in partnership with Time Online), live chats from outer space with John Glenn and many others.
-Sadly, in one of Yahoo's poorer decisions, Yahoo!
+Yahoo!
 Chat Events were discontinued in 2001, right at the start of the social media era.

 In June 2005, with no advance warning, Yahoo disabled users' ability to create their own chat rooms.
 The move came after KPRC-TV in Houston, Texas, reported that many of the user-created rooms were geared toward pedophilia.
 The story prompted several advertisers, including Pepsi and Georgia-Pacific, to pull their ads from Yahoo.